 The question of how temperature during development affects the thermal physiology of reptiles is an interesting one, especially in times of climate change.
 Both reviewers agree on this point.
 However, they differ considerably in their recommendations.
 Reviewer 1 criticises the sample size in particular, and the authors should now be able to demonstrate that the size is sufficient for their conclusions, or they should include additional data.
 Since both reviewers acknowledge that the paper is very well written and deals with an interesting topic, I would recommend that the authors be given the opportunity to thoroughly revise their paper.

-Response: While our sample sizes appear small, they are comparable to samples sizes used in empirical studies in our meta-analysis (mean n; Ctmax = 17.3, SD = 2.9; Tpref = 16.65, SD = 0.92) of the studies included in our meta-analysis, especially given that we had four treatments.
+Response: While our sample sizes appear small, they are comparable to samples sizes used in empirical studies in our meta-analysis (mean n; Ctmax = 17.3, SD = 2.9; Tpref = 16.65, SD = 0.92) of the studies included in our meta-analysis, especially given that we had four treatments (n = 40 altogether).
 Smaller sample sizes in this area of research are not uncommon given that critical thermal limits push animals close to their physiological tolerance limits – pushing them much higher results in death.
 As such, there are ethical constraints that need to be carefully considered, and it is unlikely we would obtain approval for larger numbers of lizards than the number used in our study.
 We recognise that this may be a limitation.
-Our limited sample size was a major reason why we also included a meta-analysis of existing studies given that this can improve power (Nakagawa et al. 2017).
+Our sample size was a major reason why we also included a meta-analysis of existing studies given that this can improve power (Nakagawa et al. 2017).
 We believe it is re-assuring the meta-analytic results completely support our empirical findings and that of other larger-scale meta-analyses in this area (e.g., Pottier et al. 2022).
 We have also identified clear gaps in the literature that should help pave the way for future research.
 We have nonetheless revised our manuscript to make explicit mention of these points (see Discussion).
-Please see the responses to Reviewer 1 below.
+Please also see the responses to Reviewer 1 below.

 Reviewers' Comments to Author: